Bahrain client case studies

 To complete the incorporation process, a WLL is required to publish its details (including CR number) in the Official Gazette at the Ministry of Information, as well as in one local daily newspaper.
 Having issued the CR number to the company, the Ministry of Commerce also provided a letter addressed to the Ministry of Information, requesting it to publish the name of the new company and its activities in the Official Gazette, which is published every Wednesday.
 The processing fee for this task was BD30 (US$90).
 Our Incorporation Team also arranged for the company details to be published in the English-language Gulf Daily News newspaper.

-Our Bahrain Banking Team therefore prepared an application for a foreign currency bank account at HSBC Bank in Manama.
+Our Bahrain Banking Team therefore prepared an application for a foreign currency bank account at an international bank in Manama.
 At the same time, our Singapore-based Marketing Team prepared a detailed Business Plan for the company, explaining its core activities, its Clients and suppliers, as well as providing a financial forecast and information on the shareholders and directors.
 The application form and Business Plan were then couriered to Kevin for his signature and return to us, which he was able to do within one week.

-Our Banking Team then submitted the complete application pack to HSBC in person, including the application form and Business Plan, as well as corporate due diligence such as the Commercial Registration number and due diligence on Kevin as the sole bank signatory (which was provided at the beginning of the engagement).
+Our Banking Team then submitted the complete application pack to the international bank in person, including the application form and Business Plan, as well as corporate due diligence such as the Commercial Registration number and due diligence on Kevin as the sole bank signatory (which was provided at the beginning of the engagement).
 Our staff then attended a brief bank interview on Kevin’s behalf, explaining why the company required a corporate bank account in Bahrain.
 Our Banking Team were informed that the application would take up to two weeks to approve, which we communicated to Kevin.